-The Manufactured Housing Institute forecasts a 6.0% increase in shipments of HUD code homes in 2005 as a result of continued improvement in lending conditions, consumer confidence in new installation standards, and an increase in demand for multi-section homes.
-It is our goal to maintain our current market share of trusses produced for this market, which is currently estimated at 70%.
+The Manufactured Housing Institute forecasts a 3% increase in shipments of HUD code homes in 2006 as a result of continued demand from both rebuilding along the gulf coast and pent up demand for manufactured housing due to the shift of shipments to the gulf coast at the end of 2005.
+It is our goal to maintain our current market share of trusses produced for this market, which is currently estimated at 65%.

-Sales of modular homes are expected to increase 10% in 2005 as a result of more developers adopting the controlled building environment of modular construction as a method of cost control.
+Sales of modular homes are expected to increase in 2006 as a result of more developers adopting the controlled building environment of modular construction as a method of cost control.
+This trend is expected to be particularly prevalent along the gulf coast as the challenge of rebuilding over 300,000 homes destroyed by the hurricanes will shift builders toward the speed of modular construction.
 In addition, these consumers are expected to experience more favorable lending rates compared to HUD code homes.
-We believe we will maintain our current market share of trusses produced for this market as a result of new products we have recently developed that enable modular homes to more closely resemble site-built construction and our existing business relationships with traditional HUD code builders which now produce over 30% of the modular homes in the United States.
+It is our goal to maintain our current market share of over 80% of trusses produced for the modular market as a result of our strong relationships with modular builders, design services and proprietary products.